A relatively new subfield of psychology, forensic psychology is a dynamic, competitive, and mission-driven field related to psychology and the law.

 Since forensic psychologists are responsible for aiding the judicial system in civil and criminal matters, these professionals need strong clinical forensic skills to appropriately assess a wide variety of individuals in the legal system.

-Forensic psychologist must master clinical skills, such as:
+Forensic psychologists must master clinical skills, such as:

 Providing expert testimony